sadanandeshruthi554/MindCare-AI-Chatbot/README.md

 ## MindCare-AI-Chatbot
 ## 📌 Project Overview

-MindCare-AI is an intelligent mental wellness assistant built using Python, Streamlit, and Google's Gemini AI.
+- MindCare-AI is an intelligent mental wellness assistant built using Python, Streamlit, and Google's Gemini AI.
 The chatbot is designed to support users through empathetic conversations, provide stress-relief suggestions, encourage healthy habits, and promote positive mental well-being.

-The application includes basic emotion detection, emergency response handling for self-harm related messages, conversation memory, and a clean user-friendly interface.
+- The application includes basic emotion detection, emergency response handling for self-harm related messages, conversation memory, and a clean user-friendly interface.

-⚠️ Disclaimer: MindCare-AI is not a replacement for professional mental health services.
-It is intended for educational and supportive purposes only.
 -----------------
 ## ✨ Features